Skip to content

 Purchase of a sports club

-• Newcastle United: A company set up by the Saudi sovereign wealth fund Public Investment Fund led consortium acquired the rights to the long-established soccer club Newcastle United in October 2021.
+• Newcastle United: A company set up by the Saudi sovereign wealth fund Public Investment Fund led consortium acquired the rights to the long-established Newcastle United soccer club in October 2021.

 Sponsorship of a sports team